gmfmi/searchinGhost/README.md

 - **onSearchStart** (function)
 > Define a callback function before starting to execute the search query.
 For
-> instance, it could be used to hide the results `div` while waiting for the
+> instance, it could be used to hide the results HTML element while waiting for the
-> `onSearchEnd` completion.
-But in most cases, this is not necessary because
+> `onSearchEnd` completion or add any fancy transition effects.
+But in most cases,
-> the search function is really fast but it might be useful on a very large database.
+> this is not necessary because the search function is fast enough to be nice on eyes.
+>
 > The function takes no argument.
 >
 > example: